 Which Optics effects do you use most — and why?

-Before Optics was available, how did you create effects like glows and lens flares?
+How did you create effects like glows, lens flares, etc., before Optics?
 Have you used other photo plugins?

 If you could have only one Optics effect, which would it be?

 This is hard to answer.
 I like them all.
 Please allow me to choose more than one: particles come first, then the lens and light effects.

 Optics effects used: Particle Illusion, Light, Colorize, Polarizer, Diffusion, and Blur

 What are your top reasons why photographers like yourself should use Optics?

 It simply makes post-processing easier and helps you create more than you ever thought you could.
 I use it almost in every possible way :)

 What’s your best pro tip to artists new to Optics?

 Challenge yourself to discover the deepest and most beautiful parts of your imagination and let Optics shows you how far you can go and do with your photos.
 Just be patient ...
 After all, photography is art.

 What’s your favorite project or image that you’ve ever worked on — and why?